squaredproject/crown/README.md

-# LedSculpture
+# Crown

-This is a clone of some of the LED framework using LX from 2squared.

-It is intended for another project of Charlie's, but I am not doing a straight clone, for my own reasons.
+This is all the code relating to the Crown burning man project of 2018.

+## Crown

+The Crown subdirectory is the Processing model for light control.
+Processing demands the name of the directory is Crown, so Crown it is.

+## model

+Various design models